 This was an important single ended shed with 16 roads, approached from the east.
 It was located north of the former Polloc and Govan Railway.
 It was an important shed around two miles south east of Glasgow Central, ideally located where many lines met.

-The shed was rebuilt several times, notably around 1923 and in the 1940s.
+The shed was rebuilt several times, notably around 1923 (replacement of wooden shed) and in the 1940s.
 Both times the yard was also rearranged.

 With the later rebuilding the repair shop was in the north part of the building, separated from the running shed by offices and stores.
 Coaling plant and ash disposal were provided in the yard.
 There was a yard box within the lines at the east end.